sclorg/s2i-perl-container/5.26-mod_fcgid/README.md

 podman pull ubi8/perl-526
 ```

-An CentOs image `ubi8/perl-526` is used in this example.
+An ubi8 image `ubi8/perl-526` is used in this example.

 #### 2. Pull and application code